 If you like watching videos, then you’re covered as well.
 There is also a Youtube channel with video tutorials for the essential features and tweaks of Linguise.
 Not as updated as I would like but still plenty of information.

-The Linguise blog includes step-by-step tutorials and helpful articles that you can easily follow to get the most of your translations.
+The Linguise blog includes step-by-step tutorials and helpful articles that you can easily follow to get the most out of your translations.
 If you need to talk with a support representative immediately, you can do it through the available chat app after you log in.

 Is Linguise Worth it?